-Whether you have zero experience or you’re looking for a quick review, our accounting basics is the place for you!
+Whether you have zero accounting experience or you’re looking for a quick review, here is an epic introduction to the basics of accounting.

 Our goal is to introduce the accounting basics in a way that’s as intuitive and inviting as our accounting app.
-We figure the best way to do that is to have someone explain accounting to you who themselves is fresh off their own accounting learning journey.
+We figure the best way to do that is to explain accounting from a non-accountant perspective.

-As the marketing guy surrounded by a bunch of accounting nerds (even the engineers know a ton more about accounting than me), I have to admit that I’ve spent essentially my whole life knowing little to nothing about accounting.
+As the marketing guy surrounded by a bunch of accounting nerds (even the engineers know a ton more about accounting than me), I have to admit that I’ve spent essentially my whole life knowing little to nothing about the discipline.

 I’ve always loved learning and the best way to learn a subject is to learn from someone who knows more than you (anyone else on the ZipBooks team) and teach someone else that knows less than you (you, maybe?).

-I’ve spent countless hours reading accounting blogs, taking online courses so that I can talk intelligently about our product.
-Also, you can rest easy knowing that everything I put out here has been vetted by the top accounting minds here at ZipBooks!
+I’ve spent countless hours reading accounting blogs and taking online courses so that I can talk intelligently about our product.
+Also, you can rest easy knowing that everything I share here has been vetted by the top accounting minds here at ZipBooks!

-I’ll be laying out high-level accounting concepts, but I’ll also be digging into the nitty gritty of how these accounting principles are applied in a practical setting.
+I’ll be laying out high-level accounting concepts, but also digging into the nitty gritty of how these principles are applied in a practical setting.
 After all, an introduction to accounting basics is a lot more useful if it includes details about how to run your business.